wensheng/picovdb/README.md

    - Doing 100 queries from `100,000` vectors took `0.04`s (`0.0004`s or `0.4 millisecond` per quiry).
    - Doing 1000 queries from `100,000` vectors in batch mode took `0.16`s (`0.00016`s or `0.16 millisecond` per quiry).

+## FAISS Note

+On MacOS, if you use FAISS, please do one of following:

+- import `picovdb` before any libraries that use `pytorch` (e.g. `sentence_transformers`, `transformers`, etc) or any packages that use OpenMP.
+- set faiss_threads to 1 when initializing PicoVectorDB, e.g. `PicoVectorDB(..., faiss_threads=1)`.
+- set env var `PICOVDB_FAISS_THREADS=1` before running your script.

+Faiss >=1.10 will segfault on Darwin when using HNSW index with OpenMP multithreading.
+This is a known issue with FAISS on macOS.

+On Windows and Linux, Faiss works fine with other libs that use OpenMP, no special care is needed.